fredfabillo18/fredfabillo18/README.md

 # Hi, I'm Fred 👋

-Mechanical engineer applying **systems thinking** to machines, data, and real-world problems. 🚀
+An engineer applying **systems thinking** to machines, data, and real-world problems. 🚀

 I enjoy analyzing how complex systems behave — from thermodynamic cycles and machine design to datasets and processes.
 I'm especially interested in **simulation, modeling, design, and data-driven engineering.**